wf-basecalling documentation

 tar -xzvf wf-basecalling-demo.tar.gz

-The workflow can be run with the demo data using:
+The workflow can then be run with the downloaded demo data using:

 nextflow run epi2me-labs/wf-basecalling \

---input wf-basecalling-demo/input \
+--input 'wf-basecalling-demo/input' \

---ref wf-basecalling-demo/GCA_000001405.15_GRCh38_no_alt_analysis_set.fasta \
+--ref 'wf-basecalling-demo/GCA_000001405.15_GRCh38_no_alt_analysis_set.fasta' \

-For further information about running a workflow on the cmd line see https://labs.epi2me.io/wfquickstart/
+For further information about running a workflow on the command line see https://labs.epi2me.io/wfquickstart/

 This workflow is designed to take input sequences that have been produced from Oxford Nanopore Technologies devices.